-- The test autonomous vehicle would have to have been in operation for 30 days pursuant to a test permit;
+- The test autonomous vehicle would have to have been in operation for 30 days pursuant to a test permit;9

 - Like the DMV, the PUC requires that the manufacturer cannot accept compensation from passengers, but the PUC has stated that “compensation” includes not only economic benefits but also “rider feedback or public brand recognition.”
 In response to comments, the PUC stated that the purpose of this rule “during the pilot program is to differentiate it from the final program and to obtain valuable feedback and data from all members of the public.
 This information will better inform the Commission’s further decisions regarding AVs.”

-With respect to driverless autonomous vehicles, the PUC has several new proposals for the manufacturer to provide:
+With respect to driverless autonomous vehicles, the PUC has several new documents for the manufacturer to provide:

 - A plan describing how the manufacturer “will provide notice to the passenger that they are being offered Drivered AV Passenger Service, and how the passenger will affirmatively consent or decline the services.”

-- Quarterly reports including total miles traveled but also vehicle occupancy, total number of accessible rides requested, and the number of such unfilled requests because of a lack of accessible vehicles.
+- Quarterly reports including total miles traveled but also vehicle occupancy, total number of accessible rides requested, and the number of such unfilled requests because of a lack of accessible vehicles.10

 - “A means by which the passenger explicitly consents by electronic or written confirmation” to receive driverless service—and the consumer should be provided a photo of the vehicle during the consent process.

 - Driverless AV Passenger Services are “prohibited to, from, or within airports.”